nus-cs2113-AY2122S1/ip/docs/README.md

 ![list example](ip_list_example.png)

-Each task has, in the following order, their index, task type, done status and the task itself.
+Each task has, in the following order:
+- Their index.
+- Task type.
+- Done status.
+- The task itself.

 A task that is set as done will have an `X` just like task 2.

 ### Setting a Task as Done: `done`
 Sets a task that DUKE is tracking as done.